phoebe97629/Send_Multiple_Personalize_Email_Python/README.md

-Here is some small tools I developed for my boyfriend to help him quickly finished his some of his PR tasks.
+Here is some small tools I developed for my boyfriend to help him quickly finished some of his PR tasks.